sonic-net/SONiC/doc/pins/PINS_SONiC_Design_for_SaiGenericExt.md

 The PINS SAI Extension path is expected to co-exist with the PINS SAI path.
 Existing PINS support of SAI P4 program should functionally continue to work as is.

-In some cases, entries programmed via PINS SAI Extensions path may have dependencies on objects created via PINS SAI path or other objects from PINS SAI Extension path.
-The SONiC control plane is required to manage and maintain such cross-object dependencies.
-A P4 program is required to use a specific annotation, described in detail in the Appendix, as a directive to specify this cross-object dependency.
-[Note that this design document covers requirements of PINS SAI Extension table entries referencing to entries in other PINS tables.
-What is not in the scope is PINS SAI table entries referencing to entries in PINS SAI Extension table, nor PINS SAI Extension table entries referencing to non-PINS objects].
+In some cases, SAI Extension objects programmed via PINS SAI Extension path may have dependencies on other SAI objects.
+SAI Extension APIs require to pass OID of dependent object in such cases.
+The SONiC control plane is required to manage and maintain cache for the purpose of OID retrieval.

 As highlighted earlier, the following components of the SONiC control-plane are targeted in this design document,
 - P4RT-APP